Sara-cos/NIRMAN/README.md

 # NIRMAN

-These are the folders of different teams participated in NIRMAN hackathon.
+These are the folders of different teams participated in NIRMAN hackathon (Hacknation)